drewww/prism/_sources/how-tos/query.rst.txt

 Gathering Results
 -----------------

-To gather results into a list, use :lua:method:`Query.gather`:
+To gather results into a list, use :lua:func:`Query.gather`:

 .. code:: lua